If you’re looking for a great “first houseplant,” it’s hard to beat an aloe vera plant.

 Thin, spindly leaves

 Thin, spindly leaves are a sign that your aloe vera plant is not getting enough light.
-Move your plant nearer to a window (but not directly in the sunlight), or consider purchasing a grow light to help your aloe thrive.
+Move your plant nearer to a location where it can get bright indirect sunlight, or consider purchasing a grow light to help your aloe thrive.

 How to Propagate an Aloe Vera Plant